 Holders of a life use of any property are considered to be Members and able to hold office in the Association.

 A recommendation that each property is entitled to one vote, regardless of a property’s form of ownership.
 This is consistent with other local Beach Associations and has been approved by the Connecticut General Assembly.
 This will ensure fairness in voting.
 Currently, a property that is held in multiple names can cast as many votes as there are names on the deed.
 This can create an unintended unfair advantage for properties that have multiple owners.
 Recently, a nearby beach association held a vote on a capital improvement project and properties that had multiple owners (in some cases six or seven owners) each cast a vote for that property, dramatically skewing the results.
-That Association now has changed its Charter to the one property, one vote rule.
+That Association now has changed its Charter to the “one property, one vote” rule.

 Background: